Sponsored content

 Dubrovnik and Neretva County is Croatia's southernmost region, and consists of two main parts: the southern area, a long, thin length of coastline running between the borders of Montenegro and Bosnia and Herzegovina, including the city of Dubrovnik and surrounding areas, and the northern half, containing the Neretva Delta and more mountainous inland landscapes.
 The countryside is mainly agricultural and scenically stunning, with a backdrop of mountains descending steeply towards the coast before the terrain flattens out as it nears the sea.

-At the heart of the county is the city of Dubrovnik, a city with a long and tumultuous history, which has been fought over the Byzantine empire, Saracens, Croats, Normans, Venetians, the Austro-Hungarian state, the Roman-Germanic Empire, Osman, Hapsburg and Napoleonic empires, and, more recently, Daenerys Targaryen's dragons, as the city doubled as the fictional King's Landing in the TV series Games of Thrones.
+At the heart of the county is Dubrovnik, a city with a long and tumultuous history, which has been fought over by the Byzantine empire, Saracens, Croats, Normans, Venetians, the Austro-Hungarian state, the Roman-Germanic Empire, Ottoman, Hapsburg and Napoleonic empires, and, more recently, Daenerys Targaryen's dragons, as the city doubled as the fictional King's Landing in the TV series Games of Thrones!

 Croatia's prime tourist season begins around April and ends around the beginning of October, and during that time there are excellent connections via flights from the UK to Dubrovnik airport as well as many other Croatian cities.